Numerix

-Numerix is an American financial technology limited liability company.
+Numerix is an American capital markets front-to-risk technology provider.
 It is headquartered in New York City with nineteen offices worldwide.

-The company develops multi-asset class analytics and scalable software for risk management, trading, valuations and pricing for both sell-side and buyside market participants.
-It is in front-office risk technology and cross-asset analytics for OTC derivatives, structured products and variable annuities, providing software and services for structuring, pre-trade pricing, trade capture and valuation.
+The company develops analytics and software for risk management, trading, valuations and pricing for both sell-side and buyside market participants.
+It is in front-office risk technology and cross-asset analytics for OTC derivatives, structured products, and variable annuities, providing software and services for structuring, pre-trade pricing, trade capture and valuation.